bbialoskorski/neuralnet/README.md

 * Sigmoid Output Layer

 ### Example:
 Let's build our network.
-First argument of the constructor is the size of the input layer and second argument is a bool setting whether gpu implementation will be used.
+First argument to the constructor is the size of the input layer and second argument is a bool setting whether gpu implementation will be used.
 ```c++
 // Input layer size is 784 because each image in MNIST data set is 28x28
 // pixels.